 **delete feature branch: **

-git branch -d <feature-branch>
+git branch -d <feature-branch>Create a version tag

 git tag -a 1.2